SoumikDey1/ME_THESIS_WORK_SD/README.md

 awareness of the benefits and restrictions of different models in salience allocation.
 The findings contribute to advancing the field of abstractive summarization and provide valuable guidance for future research endeavors.

+# Dataset Used
+Due to limited computational resources, a small portion of the dataset has been used for our experiment.
+Here, we have taken 10,000 training data, 1000 validation data, and 1000 testing data from the CNN/Dailymail dataset.
+In this study, Version 3.0.0 of the dataset was utilized, which is suitable for training models for both abstractive and extractive summarization tasks.
+We have also taken 5000 training data, 625 validation data, and 625 testing data from the SAMSum dataset.